R4VILKHGB/R4VILKHGB/README.md

 # 👋 Hi, my name is Ravil

-## Software Developer | Data Scientist
+## Software Developer
-I'm a computer science graduate from the University of British Columbia with a strong passion for software development and data analysis.
+I'm a computer science graduate from the University of British Columbia with a strong passion for software development.
 My work focuses on building user-centric software that blends innovation with functionality.
 Over the past few years, I’ve gained hands-on experience in data analysis, web development, and design—both through academic projects and real-world applications.

-- 👀 I’m interested in deep learning and data analysis.
-- 🌱 I’m currently exploring advanced AI and creative applications of machine learning.
-- ⚡ Fun fact: I’ve been drawing since I could hold a pencil—charcoal is my favorite medium.
-I also enjoy digital design and am proficient in Adobe Photoshop.
+**Software Developer I** @ [UKG](https://www.ukg.com/) · Kelowna, BC (Remote) · Aug 2025 – Present

+- Building and maintaining internal full-stack applications with **Java**, **Spring Boot**, and **SQL**
+- Developing front-end interfaces in **Angular** & **AngularJS**, backed by scalable REST APIs
+- **Quality advocate** — designing test plans, managing cycles in **TestRail**, and writing automation with **JUnit** & **TestNG**
+- Contributing to **CI/CD** pipelines using **Jenkins** & **Gradle** to streamline build, test, and deployment
+- Monitoring production with **Splunk** — proactively catching and resolving NPEs and HTTP 500s before customer impact
+- Diagnosing and resolving production issues to improve system stability and reduce reported defects

 ## Projects